draios/ember-typescript2/README.md

 // no warnings from typescript when overwriting a computed property
 ```

-When writing code that uses MyObj, it will look like `computedProp` is a string, while it is actually a computed property.
+When writing code that uses `MyObj`, it will seem like `computedProp` is a simple string, while it is actually a computed property.
 Ideally we would be able to distinquish between readonly computed properties and simple properties of an object.

-To workaround this problem, you could define your own interfaces for your models, and declare some properties to be `readonly`.
+> To workaround this problem on inferred model types, you could define your own explicit interfaces for your models, and declare some properties to be `readonly`.

-## Advanced configuration
+# Advanced configuration

 A little bit of configuration is needed to enable typechecking on models and services.
-This section describes how to make use of the generated files in app/types/*.d.ts.
+This section describes how to make use of the generated `app/types/application.d.ts`.

 ## ModelTypeIndex